CodeKit 2: The Complete Package

 CodeKit is as close to a no-brainer recommendation I have found for anyone who works with front-end code.
 If you’ve been dragging your feet because you don’t want the hassle of the command-line then you're out of excuses.
 CodeKit performs so many performance-enhancing functions with minimal effort on your part, you can’t help but be more efficient.
 It truly is set and forget.
 It's easily my current favorite app for web development simply because it automates so much without ever feeling bloated.
 This thing is a treasure trove of usefulness.
 Of course there are other similar tools, Prepros probably being the next best, but none offer the refinement of CodeKit.
 For the moment it's in a class by itself.

-Make developer Bryan happy and just buy the damn thing already.
+Make developer Bryan Jones happy and just buy the damn thing already.
+And tell him I sent you.